-The RAAus Board of Directors and the CEO are committed to providing the leadership, financial investment and resources necessary to enable the RAAus SMS to drive a culture of compliance, safety and continuous improvement.
+The RAAus Board of Directors, CEO, and AM are committed to providing the leadership, financial investment, and resources necessary to enable the RAAus SMS to drive a culture of compliance, safety and continuous improvement.
 This commitment extends to supporting our membership base, Flight Training Schools, affiliated aero clubs, maintainers, educational institutions and RAAus staff.